 Dog River Marina may not have been quite consistent with the marketing campaign they ran at the Rendezvous but it was adequate and we got the t-shirts they promised us.
-After collecting said shirts, we were ready to get on across Mobile Bay.
+After collecting said shirts, however, we were ready to get on across Mobile Bay.
 You know, magnolia leaves, warm rolling seas, and sweet Rosalie.
-(Since we’re homeless and have nearly frozen to death in Flagstaff, we can identify with Cal Smith.)
+(Since we’re homeless and happily would drink a toast to Flagstaff, we can identify with The Possum and the Hag.)

 Very surreal to be back in salt water again.
 The Bay was flat and blessedly stress-free, which we badly needed after a long string of decidedly-opposite-of-stress-free days covering 499.8 nm.
 We’re ready for something more than Little Debbie Nutty Bars for breakfast.
 And about that, we don’t at all approve of Little Debbie changing the name to Nutty Buddies.
 Nutty Buddies are those stale ice cream cones that you get from the freezer at Circle K. These are Nutty Bars.
 We actually—and quite agitatedly—complained to a McKee Foods corporate officer not only about this atrocity but also the decision to stop making the chocolate pies that Dana just discovered and already has come to love.
 Doesn’t seem to have made a difference.

 After the mini-crossing—not to be confused with The Crossing (Gulf of Mexico) we face in a few weeks—we reached our entrance into the ICW.
 Very exciting.
 Maybe not exciting to read about, but very exciting for us to reach a new part of our Loop.

 Speaking of Jimmy Buffett, his sister Lucy has a restaurant right on the ICW.
 We called to see if we could stop for lunch.
 Lucy needs better help.
 They weren’t too interested in us using their dock so we passed on by.
 Lucy’s loss.